GuillaumeAmat/knuckle/docs/Usage_guide.md

 You can see that `semi` is set to `false` in the root `.prettierrc`.

+Note that even if the final generated configuration file is named `.prettierrc`, you can choose any of the common filenames for your overwrite file (eg: `.prettierrc.js`).
+Knuckle will figure it on its own.

 ### Help

 Use the `--help` option in front of any command: